jpotts/alfresco-developer-series/workflow/tutorial/tutorial.md

 It's time to deploy and test.
 If you want to try out the notification piece, you'll need access to an SMTP server.
 For developing and testing locally, [Apache James](http://james.apache.org/) works great.
 Remember to edit alfresco-global.properties to set your outgoing email settings to match your environment.

-Two critical dependencies to your test are the content-tutorial-repo and actions-tutorial-repo AMPs.
-These must be deployed to the same repository your workflow-tutorial-repo AMP is deployed to because your business process leverages an action and some Java code that exists in those AMPs.
+Two critical dependencies to your test are the content-tutorial and actions-tutorial AMPs.
+These must be deployed to the same repository your workflow-tutorial AMP is deployed to because your business process leverages an action and some Java code that exists in those AMPs.

+That's why, in the very beginning of the tutorial, you edited your pom.xml to add those projects as "module dependencies".
+That way, when you run the embedded Tomcat server those AMPs will be installed automatically.

-You can deploy these AMPs to your Alfresco installation using the "apply_amps.sh" script.
+If you are deploying the workflow tutorial AMPs to a standalone Alfresco installation, you can deploy the AMPs to your Alfresco installation as you normally would using the "apply_amps.sh" script.
 Alternatively, you can use the "alfresco:install" plugin that is part of the Alfresco Maven SDK to install each one.

 For example, on my machine, I have all of these projects checked out from source.
 I have Alfresco running in $TOMCAT_HOME with an exploded Alfresco WAR.
 So, for each project I can do this: